Rayji96/foundry-V5/README.md

 Please check the issues list before suggesting new features. :smiley:

 ## Todo
-* Remove attributes tab and rolls from Perks
-* Add attributes and rolls to Edges

 * Create Cell tracking sheet with Desperation and Danger ratings
 * Add Hunter-specific dice rolls to the dice roller
 * Create Desperation Dice rolls somewhere

+* Add attributes and rolls to Edges - Not feasible without reworking Edges to be items.
+For now, create a rollable perk named after the roll you want to save
+* Remove attributes tab and rolls from Perks  - Left as a workaround for the Edge rolls above

 ## Credits